 NOTE: Some chimneys need to be "primed," or warmed up, before they will draw sufficiently to start a fire.
-To correct this situation, roll a couple of pieces of newspaper, place them on top of the kindling and toward the back of the stove, light them, and close the doors.
+To correct this situation, roll up a couple pieces of newspaper, place them on top of the kindling and toward the back of the stove, light them, and close the doors.
 This should get the smoke moving in the right direction.